 Higher education institutions are either government-funded or government-accredited.

 In spite of the increasing presence of private HEIs, a large number of which have been established in the last few years, public HEIs remain clearly in the majority.
 There are 279 government-funded institutions of higher education, compared with 149 non-state higher education institutions.
 State-recognised, private universities (111) are predominantly small institutions offering only a very limited range of subjects, e.g. Business Administration, Media Studies, Design.
 Almost 94 per cent of all students are matriculated at public higher education institutions.

 Due to the federal system in Germany, responsibility for education, including higher education, lies entirely with the individual federal states.
 The states are responsible for the basic funding and organisation of HEIs.
 Each state has its own laws governing higher education.
 Therefore, the actual structure and organisation of the various systems of higher education may differ from state to state.
-Currently, only two federal states charges tuition fees (Bavaria and Lower Saxony); no fees are charged in the other federal states.
-The management structures of HEIs also vary, as do the regulations governing the accreditation of new degree programmes.
+The management structures of HEIs vary, as do the regulations governing the accreditation of new degree programmes.
 Currently, no fees are charged in the federal states.

 However, in order to ensure the same conditions of study and to guarantee mobility within Germany certain basic principles have been agreed on by the federal state ministers for science within the framework of the Standing Conference of the Ministers of Education and Cultural Affairs.
 State governments must take these into account when formulating their laws and regulations.